 You can also create opportunities by writing your own project or finding like-minded friends who want to write parts for each other.
 Don’t be too good to work behind the scenes or as an extra, either.
 You can still network and learn a lot from your peers.
 Sometimes it’s worth it to observe what others are doing—and take away a few pointers, (even if those tips include what not to do).

-Once you’ve built up your repertoire and are feeling confident about that portfolio of yours, then you can consider the conversation about moving to another city.
+Once you’ve built up your repertoire and are feeling confident about your portfolio, then you can consider the conversation about moving to another city.
 But don’t feel like it’s a must.
-Make sure you have some solid experience before making any rash decisions.
+Make sure you have some solid experience before making a final decision.

 This question has less to do with age than your level of experience and what you’re trying to get out of your career.